2012–13 Aston Villa F.C. season: November

-Month summary

 The month started with a victory for Villa as they ran out 1–0 winners against Sunderland, managed by former manager Martin O'Neill, at the Stadium of Light.
 Gabriel Agbonlahor scored the only goal of the game, his first in the league for 12 months, as Villa recorded their first away win since January.
 Villa hosted Manchester United in the next game, and roared into an unexpected 2–0 lead thanks to two goals from Andreas Weimann, his first goals of the season.
 However, two goals from substitute Javier Hernández and an own goal from Ron Vlaar gave United a 2–3 victory at Villa Park.
 The spirited performance the players showed in the last game (despite the loss) was soon forgotten as Villa were taught a lesson in their next match against the champions Manchester City at the Etihad Stadium.
 City thrashed Villa 5–0 with braces each for Sergio Agüero and Carlos Tevez, which included a highly controversial penalty and a goal from David Silva.
 The result meant they dropped down into the relegation places.
 On 22 November, Alan Hutton joined Nottingham Forest on an emergency loan until 1 January.
 The right-back had not made a single appearance this season and had been banished from first team training, having been made to train with the reserve squad all season.
 The club ended a trio of matches against former Premier League champions with a home tie against Arsenal.
 The match was a stalemate finishing 0–0, with Villa earning a valuable point to go a point ahead of fellow strugglers Reading, before their vital relegation scrap three days later (27 November).
 The month finished the way it started for Villa as they grabbed a much needed win, as well as a clean sheet, against Reading.
 The match ended 1–0 courtesy of a late Christian Benteke header.
 This result, coupled with Southampton's draw with Norwich, meant Villa entered December outside of the relegation places.